 Gain the qualification of an MD

 The next step is to complete the Doctor of Medicine program in Endocrinology which usually spans across 3-4 years.
-During this degree program, the first two years focus on theoretical study while the rest with a year or two of internship from a registered medical school.
-If you are planning to become an Endocrinologist in India, you will be qualified to work in hospitals or open your own practice on the completion of your MD.
+During this degree program, the first two years focus on theoretical study while the rest with a year or two of internship at a registered medical school.
+If you are planning to become an Endocrinologist in India, you will be qualified to work in hospitals or open your own practice upon the completion of your MD.
 You can also go for a three-year training program in endocrinology i.e. Diplomate of the National Board in Endocrinology program which will impart you with the necessary certification as a specialist in Endocrinology provided by the Medical Council of India for those wanting to work as an Endocrinologists.

 Complete a Residency Program

 For those wanting to practice endocrinology abroad, the aspirants need to apply for an endocrinology residency program.
-This program helps residents to specialise in endocrinology by working with patients already suffering from diseases in their endocrine system like hypogonadism, rotations etc. This program generally lasts for three years with duties which may include performing consultations and discussing medical exam results as a practising endocrinologists.
+This program helps residents to specialise in endocrinology by working with patients already suffering from diseases in their endocrine system like hypogonadism, rotations etc. This program generally lasts for three years with duties which may include performing consultations and discussing medical exam results as a practising endocrinologist.